-DigiFAB aims to deliver research objectives, build capacity through education for students and stakeholders, and work in partnership with industry and end users to generate measurable benefit for the economy and the society.
+DigiFAB aims to deliver research objectives, build capacity through education for students and stakeholders, and work in partnership with industry and end users to generate measurable benefits for the economy and the society.

-DigiFAB is led by its Director Professor Sophia Yaliraki and its work is informed and supported by the DigiFAB Executive (Professor Mimi Hii, Professor Klaus Hellgardt, Dr Becky Greenaway, Dr Camille Petit, Dr Kim Jelfs, Professor Claire Adjiman), its Research Board, and the External Advisory Board.
+DigiFAB is led by its Director Professor Sophia Yaliraki and its work is informed and supported by the DigiFAB Executive (Dr Becky Greenaway, Dr Camille Petit, Professor Claire Adjiman, Dr Felice Torrisi, Dr Kim Jelfs, Professor Klaus Hellgardt, Professor Mimi Hii), its Research Board, and the External Advisory Board.